-- Check to make sure the battery is charged, water level is OK and vent caps are in place.
-Don't use an open flame to check the battery. - Make certain the battery retainers on both sides of the truck are properly installed and adjusted. - See that all wheels are in good condition. - Check to make sure the mast guards is secure and not cracked.
-Keep clear using a clean cloth. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chains for damage. - See that the load backrest and overhead guard are in place and fastened. - Look under the truck for signs of hydraulic leaks. - Turn the key to TEST (yellow dot).
-See that all display lights are working. - Test the horn. - Make sure the power disconnect works.
+- Check the battery compartment for spilled acid. - After checking the water level, make sure that the vent caps are in place. - Make certain the battery retainers on both sides of the truck are properly installed and adjusted. - See that all wheels are in good condition. - Check to make sure the mast guards are secure and not cracked.
+Keep clear using a clean cloth. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chains and anchors for damage and corrosion.
+Make sure that the lift chains are well lubricated. - See that the load backrest and overhead guard are in place and fastened. - Look under the truck for signs of hydraulic leaks. - Turn the key to TEST (yellow dot).
+See that all display lights are working. - Test the horn. - Make sure the emergency disconnect works.

-2. Test drive your truck in an uncongested area.

-- Try all the hydraulic functions. - Check that the steering is easy and smooth. - Drive the truck slowly in both directions. - Drive through the full speed range in both forward and reverse. - Check braking and plugging distances in forward and reverse.
+- 2. Test drive your truck in an uncongested area. - Try all the hydraulic functions. - Check that the steering is easy and smooth. - Drive the truck slowly in both directions. - Drive through the full speed range in both forward and reverse. - Check braking and plugging distances in forward and reverse.
 Load size and floor conditions can affect these distances. - Know the distance it takes to stop before you start working.
-If the braking distance is too long to stop safely, don't drive the truck.
+If the braking distance is too long for you, don't drive the truck.

-If anything doesn't look or feel right, don't drive the truck.
-Report the problem to your supervisor.
+If anything doesn't look, work, feel, or sound right, don't drive the truck.
+Notify your supervisor.